thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

 ---
 title: Exploring RGB
 date: 2023-12-09
-description: In this post, we begin exploring color in CSS by taking a close look at RGB color.
+description: We begin exploring color in CSS by taking a close look at RGB color.
 categories:
   - CSS
   - Color